 It’s estimated that up to 70% of people will experience impostor syndrome at some point in their lives.
 Even celebrities are not immune—successful creatives such as Maya Angelou, Kate Winslet, and Tina Fey have all spoken out about struggling with feelings of inadequacy.

 Imposter syndrome at work can have many possible causes.
 Sometimes, it’s due to perfectionism.
-Other times, one slight misstep can escalate into a disproportionate feeling of failure or fear.
+At other times, a slight misstep can escalate into a disproportionate sense of failure or fear.
 Very often, impostor syndrome results from comparing ourselves to others, mistakenly thinking they are better or more qualified than we are in some capacity.

-There are a few benefits of imposter syndrome, such as increased humility, that keep our egos in check.
+There are several benefits of imposter syndrome, such as increased humility, that help keep our egos in check.
 By and large, however, imposter syndrome anxiety does more harm than good.
 Learning to overcome imposter syndrome is essential to grow as a leader and entrepreneur.

 You might be surprised to learn that even entrepreneurs with decades of experience can occasionally struggle with imposter syndrome at work.
 As a professional business coach, here is a list of the self-limiting beliefs I hear most often from my clients: